 We proudly present our entrepreneurial friends and their coffees.

-Discover taste profiles, our relationship, full price breakdown and detailed background information here.
+Discover our relationship, the full price breakdown and detailed quality information here.

 The origin where This Side Up started testing its development model in 2013.
 Beautifully complex fruity coffees and ever more processing innovation from a new generation of idealistic local coffee entrepreneurs.

 Nicaragua might have been in the shadow of its neighbours for a long time, but this is changing.
 This Side Up and local partner Francisco work with a group of smallholders who are determined to conquer the world with their incredibly clean, chocolaty and cherry-sweet coffees.